Idioms Away and Dialect Demagoguery!

 One word that was entirely new to me when I moved here is haboob, for the dust storms that often kick up during dry monsoons.
 The word comes from Arabic and means “blowing furiously.”
 As I once put on Facebook, we do have big haboobs in Arizona.
 Heck, they make national and international news.

-My teenage son works for Domino’s pizza where he recently encountered an order for a “pie” that came with a discount from a ballgame ticket.
+My son worked for Domino’s pizza his senior year in high school.
+One night he encountered an order for a “pie” that came with a discount from a ballgame ticket.
 Actually, the assistant manager on duty took the call from the customer, who I’m told had a “heavy Philadelphia accent.”

-The manager, a young woman who grew up on the Navajo Nation, completely misunderstood, whereas my son was mystified by the request.
+The manager, a young woman who grew up on the Navajo Nation, completely misunderstood the caller, whereas my son was mystified.
 “Oh, I’m sorry, we don’t have pies here,” she sweetly explained.

 “You don’t have pies?!”